paul-grassi/800-63-3/sp800-63-3/front.md

 **Strength Level 2** – Strength Level 2 provides higher assurance that the same Claimant who participated in previous transactions is accessing the protected transaction or data.
 At least two different authentication factors are required.
 Various types of authenticators, including multi-factor Software Cryptographic Authenticators, may be used as described in SP 800-63A.
 Strength Level 2 also permits any of the authentication methods of Strength Level 3.
 Strength Level 2 authentication requires cryptographic strength mechanisms that protect the primary authenticator against compromise by the protocol threats for all threats at Strength Level 1 as well as verifier impersonation attacks.
 Approved cryptographic techniques are required for all assertion protocols used at Strength Level 2 and above.

 Authentication requires that the Claimant prove, through a secure authentication protocol, that he or she controls the authenticator.
 The Claimant unlocks the authenticator with a password or biometric, or uses a secure multi-authenticator authentication protocol to establish two-factor authentication (through proof of possession of a physical or software authenticator in combination with some memorized secret knowledge).
-Long-term shared authentication secrets, if used, are never revealed to any party except the Claimant and Verifiers operated directly by the CSP; however, session (temporary) shared secrets may be provided to independent Verifiers by the CSP.
+Long-term shared authentication secrets, if used, are never revealed to any party except, at issuance, to the Claimant; however, session (temporary) shared secrets may be provided to independent Verifiers by the CSP.

 **Strength Level 3** – Strength Level 3 is intended to provide the highest practical remote network authentication assurance.
 Authentication at Strength Level 3 is based on proof of possession of a key through a cryptographic protocol.
 Strength Level 3 is similar to Strength Level 2 except that only “hard” cryptographic authenticators are allowed.
 The authenticator is required to be a hardware cryptographic module validated at Federal Information Processing Standard (FIPS) 140-2 Level 2 or higher overall with at least FIPS 140-2 Level 3 physical security.
 Level 4 authenticator requirements can be met by using the PIV authentication key of a FIPS 201 compliant Personal Identity Verification (PIV) Card.